fastrgv/hbox/README.md

 ## Shortcomings

+#### Suboptimal Solutions

 Watching the playback of solutions, the box pushes are fragmented, and it is easy to see that almost no penalty is given to moves.
 The goal in this solver was to find any solution.
 The 6 orthogonal "features" do not lend themselves to finding solutions with any type of optimality.

-Still, the solver is surprising in its capability, considering its lack of domain-specific knowledge, which was a deliberate design choice.
+#### Too Many Method Options

-This app still experimental.
+This app is still experimental.
 The number of method options has gotten out of control, and I don't yet have suggestions for which solution method to use versus a given puzzle.
 But for the time being, my goal is to facilitate experimentation.

-In any case, I wish to expose this algorithm to public scrutiny, and allow anyone with an interest, the chance to improve or extend this generic approach to a formidable task.

 ## Xsokoban Levels Solved (updated Apr 2026):

-Hbox currently solves 65 of 90 puzzles.
+Hbox currently solves 67 of 90 puzzles.

-See ~/docs/runtimes-v144-22apr26.txt for solve times in seconds.
+See ~/docs/runtimes-v145-28may26.txt for solve times in seconds.

-All failures I have seen are due to a shortage of memory or time.

 ## "Small" test set of 200